-What does this have to do with voice and UC services however?
-One of the claims providers of SD-WAN have been making is that it can improve the quality and reliability of IP voice and UC, even over poor connections eg. https://www.networkworld.com/article/3232379/sd-wan-will-fix-business-voip.html.
+What does this have to do with voice and Unified Communication (UC) services, however?
+One of the claims providers of SD-WAN has been making is that it can improve the quality and reliability of IP voice and UC, even over poor connections.

-In this blog, I wanted to break down the SD-WAN proposition and see how this claim stands up.
+In this blog, we break down the SD-WAN proposition and see how this claim stands up.

 What is SD-WAN?

 SD-WAN is often described as ‘cloud networking’ or ‘cloud-ready networking’.
 At a practical level, it involves putting a new box on site and plugging your internet connection into it.
 These dedicated boxes are a combined application and firewall, and perform a useful trick called ‘Deep Packet Inspection’.

 Deep Packet Inspection (DPI) allows the box to interrogate all the traffic going over your connection and identify what applications are using it and allows a customer to control the amount of bandwidth those applications consume from what’s available.
 Where multiple connections are used, either in one site or in several, they can be controlled remotely, and different applications prioritised in some locations, or in the event where one line goes down, traffic seamlessly shifted to another.

 It’s worth pointing out here that SD-WAN is not a standardised or regulated model, but is deployed in different ways from different vendors.

 The platform is managed via an online dashboard that presents a range of metrics and reports from the on-premise boxes, which can be run over time to reveal trends in application and data usage from a site’s users – finding out, for example, that key application traffic slows down at lunchtime as people watch YouTube or access social media.